KevRyan2/fantasy-football-team-builder/README.md

 # Fantasy Football Team Builder

-Automatically build a team for DraftKings.
+Automatically build a DraftKings team.

 ## About